 The biggest drawback of a February visit to Rocky Mountain National Park is road closures.
 Trail Ridge Road is only open for seven miles (up to Many Parks Curve) and Old Fall River Road is completely closed to vehicular traffic.
-However, you can snowshoe or cross country ski Old Fall River Road in the winter.
+However, you can snowshoe or cross-country ski Old Fall River Road in the winter.
 Of course, any of the roads in the Park present winter driving conditions— slippery ice and blowing snow.
-A trip to Rocky Mountain National Park is likely be a more stressful trip in the winter than in the summer as there is inherently more to prepare and more that could go wrong.
+A trip to Rocky Mountain National Park is likely a more stressful trip in the winter than in the summer as there is inherently more to prepare and more that could go wrong.
 To this end, it is wise to have a reliable vehicle and always pack extra food, water, flares, and blankets in case of an emergency.
 It is imperative to check the current road conditions before you head out.

 THINGS TO DO IN february

 February is a winter wonderland at Rocky Mountain National Park.
 No matter your fitness level or cold tolerance, there are plenty of options for various activities.
 Below are our recommendations for things to do in January: